anatomic/safer-javascript-workshop/talk/safer-js-talk.md

 };
 ```

+^ If we are working with a function that may fail to return a result (like getting the first item from an array), we can use a Sum Type to represent the absence of a value

 ---

 ## Safely getting properties from an object

 ^ We don't want inconsistent return types but we need to find a way to represent success and failure

+[.code-highlight: none]
+[.code-highlight: 1-2]
+[.code-highlight: 6-7]
+[.code-highlight: 9-10]

 ```javascript
 const prop = require("crocks/Maybe/prop");